Six of Melbourne's Best Bike Parks and Trails for Kids

-If you can drag the kids away from the epic Polly Woodside sailing ship, you can jump on the trail through Docklands and up to Footscray Road.
-For incredible views though, you want the part of the trail that the Lily St lookout is on – but it’s the reward for quite a steep climb, so that might be better for older, more experienced riders.
+If you can drag the kids away from the epic Polly Woodside sailing ship, you can jump on the Maribyrong River Trail through Docklands and up to Footscray Road.
+For incredible views though, you want the part of the trail that the Lily St lookout is on, however it’s the reward for quite a steep climb, so that might be better for older, more experienced riders.

-For a ride with a pleasant little detour involved, try a little break at Pipemaker’s Park to have a gander at the historic buildings and the Living Museum of the West which documents the 40,000 years of Wurundjeri people’s history there.
+For a ride with a pleasant detour, try a little break at Pipemaker’s Park to have a gander at the historic buildings and the Living Museum of the West which documents the 40,000 years of Wurundjeri people’s history there.

 The trail is concrete for the 6km between the Canning Reserve Tea Gardens and Footscray, and from Steele Creek at Essendon West up the hill.

 Merri Creek Trail

 The Merri Creek Trail does wonders for feeling like you’re out of the city entirely!
 From the Ring Road where you ride past estates and horse paddocks, through the tightly-packed inner north suburbs, and eventually out at the Yarra River, it’s one of Melbourne’s prettiest bike trails.

 It does get busy through Coburg on the weekend with prams and families and serious cyclists, but it’s no wonder as the Merri trail is super-accessible and a really beautiful place to play.